EmilyMayGrout/coatithon_code/code_review/README.txt

-steps for the data analysis for the low res fission fusion paper
+steps for the data analysis for the low res coati subgrouping paper

 # this paper has analysis on three coati groups (Presedente, Galaxy, and Trago).
 Because Trago didn't show fission-fusion
 behaviours, they have less code than Galaxy and Presedente.